d4rkconsole/d4rk_ghost/README.md

 # d4rk_ghost

-d4rk Ghost is all in one hacking framework For red team Pentesting
+__d4rk Ghost is all in one hacking framework For red team Pentesting.__

+---

+*Quote - __"A Failure person is more intelligent than your school,college scholar or topper"__

+---

 # Note
-Please Only use this framework for educational purpose i am not going to  responsible for your any misuse of this tool d4rk Ghost framework Need python3 so here python3 must be installed to run this tool
+Please Only use this framework for educational purpose i am not going to  responsible for your any misuse of this tool

+---

 # Credit
 Bane module Credit Goes to -  __ala,s0u1__ bane module can find here - [ala](https://github.com/AlaBouali/bane)

 Follow my friend s0u1 - [s0u1](https://github.com/HLoTW)

+---

 # Version
 d4rk Ghost Framework - Version 2.0

 __Here i have fixed bugs and make this tool more robust but i have not added new modules yet but in next version i will sure add.__

+---

 # Usage
 [+] commands list and their usage

-use - use command is used to use any module for example use auxiliary
+use - use command is used to use any module for example => __use auxiliary__

 back - back commmand is going to take us back to the main menu